Probabilistic well-posedness for the nonlinear wave equation on $B_2\times\mathbb{T}$: Estimates of the nonlinearity

 \section{Estimates of the nonlinearity}

 In this section we establish two lemmas which will provide estimates for the nonlinear term of the Duhamel formula ($\ref{ref9}$).
-These lemmas, when combined with the probabilistic bounds of Section $\ref{ref28}$, will facilitate the proof of the local well-posedness result stated in Theorem $\ref{ref13}$ (as well as the subsequent global results) by allowing us to close a contraction mapping argument in suitable $X^{s,b}$ norms.
+These lemmas, when combined with the probabilistic bounds of Section $\ref{ref28}$, will facilitate the proof of the local well-posedness result stated in Theorem $\ref{ref10}$ by allowing us to close a contraction mapping argument in suitable $X^{s,b}$ norms.

 We begin with the following lemma. \begin{lemma} Fix $0<s\leq 1$ and suppose that $p\in [1,\infty)$ satisfies

 Then there exists $\epsilon>0$ such that for every $b\in (\frac{1}{2},\frac{1}{2}+\epsilon)$ there exists a constant $C_b>0$ such that, for all $f\in L_x^p(B_2\times \mathbb{T};L_t^2(I))$,